You are here

 - Ensure the applicant/participant will be permitted time to attend all seven full-day, in-person sessions

-- Complete the Supervisor Statement of Support online form that will be coming soon and will be due by February 10, 2017.
+- Complete the Supervisor Statement of Support online form by the scheduled due date.

 - Support the participant with tasks assigned in between sessions, including in-person meetings as necessary